This page has been updated and replaced as part of the DNREC Web Reboot Project.

 The Division of Waste and Hazardous Substances' Tank Management Section (TMS) regulates the installation, operation, maintenance, and closure of Underground Storage Tank and Aboveground Storage Tank (UST and AST) systems in order to prevent contamination of soils and groundwater.
 The staff also permits the installation and operation of Vapor Recovery (VR) equipment, inspects Boilers and Pressure Vessels to protect public safety, and oversees the cleanup of releases from both UST and AST systems.
 The TMS prevents leaks to the environment by conducting inspections at regulated UST and AST facilities to ensure equipment is properly installed and maintained.
 These inspections take place at different types of facilities including gas stations, facilities that have large tank systems, and industrial or manufacturing sites located in Delaware.
-The TMS Program Manager is Alex Rittberg.
-He can be reached at 302-395-2500.
-The TMS office building address is 391 Lukens Drive, New Castle, DE 19720 (Map & Driving Directions).
+The TMS office is located in DNREC's Lukens Drive Field Office building at 391 Lukens Drive, New Castle, DE 19720 (Map & Driving Directions).
+Phone: (302) 395-2500.

 To report a release, please call: 1-800-662-8802